 Plan the shot.
 Look for a place away from objects that will obstruct your view of the fireworks.
 If possible, make sure you have enough room to sit comfortably while taking the shots because 20 minutes crouched awkwardly on barrier rocks with waves crashing over your feet is uncomfortable.
 Worth the shot?
 Yes.
 But uncomfortable nonetheless.
 So plan the photo by taking into account power lines, trees, and the flow of people traffic around you.
 Keep in mind that just as you don’t want someone else in your picture, they probably don’t want you in theirs.
 Be courteous to others.

 Once you have your location picked out, set up your tripod, make sure you can trigger the shutter button without moving the device.
 Please take a couple of practice shots while it’s still light outside, and make sure everything is in your image that you want in the firework image later.
 Maybe there is a unique building or landmark that you could include in your shot.
-Using a bright flashlight to paint light on the building or object will cause it to stand out in the image and add some unique lighting to your final image.
+Using a bright flashlight to paint light on the building or object will cause it to stand out in the image and add unique lighting to your final image.
 Try moving the light on the object while the shutter is open on the camera to see how it affects your image.

 Step 2: Settings and Practice